 Staying in Santa Monica is a great idea for anyone looking to fold a real beach vacation into a visit to Los Angeles.
 It is a great place for families.

-7. LAX, accommodation near Los Angeles Airport
+7. LAX, cheap accommodation near Los Angeles Airport

 For some travelers bound for the West Coast, staying as close to Los Angeles International Airport (LAX) as possible is paramount.
 LAX is actually located 18 miles southwest of Downtown Los Angeles in a neighborhood called Westchester.